-Below are links to materials which can help get you up to speed with MultiChain:
+Below are links to third party materials which can help get you up to speed with MultiChain:

 - Short video: Create a MultiChain private blockchain in 90 seconds.

 - Paid course: How to set up a MultiChain blockchain using AWS EC2 (third party, link includes discount)

 A key design principle of MultiChain is maximal compatibility with Bitcoin Core, the reference client for the bitcoin network.
 This includes bitcoin’s network protocol, transaction format, block format and output scripts, as well as Bitcoin Core’s runtime parameters and JSON-RPC API.
 Almost all of the information in the Bitcoin Developer Documentation is applicable to MultiChain.

 In order to support features such as multiple networks, custom blockchain parameters, permissions, assets and streams, MultiChain extends the bitcoin protocol and software in many ways, as described below.
 All extensions to the block and transaction formats use bitcoin-compatible metadata (

 - Permissions management transactions (use